Academic Staff: Andrew Taylor

 After reading Politics and Modern History at the University of Manchester (1972-75) I undertook postgraduate research and was awarded my Ph.D. from the Department of Politics, University of Sheffield in 1982.
 The dissertation examined the politics of the Yorkshire Area (NUM) between 1944 and 1974.
 I was appointed as a lecturer in politics at the then Huddersfield Polytechnic, later the University of Huddersfield, where I was successively senior lecturer, principal lecturer and then professor.
 I joined the department at Sheffield in January 2000 as Reader and in September 2004 I was awarded a personal chair.

 I have a long-term interest in the concept of state failure and the political reconstruction of post-conflict states.
 My main current research interests are focused on South Eastern Europe and the role of the EU in state building.
-Originally funded by the ESRC, the results of this research will be published as a book by Routledge in 2012.
-Palgrave Macmillan is also publishing my book on state failure, in 2012.
+Originally funded by the ESRC, the results of this research were published as a book by Routledge in 2012.
+Palgrave Macmillan published my book, State Failure, in 2013.

 In common with the rest of the Department I have a strong interest in, and commitment to teaching.
 As chair of the learning and teaching committee I helped develop the Department’s employability agenda (including an internship scheme) and its teaching of transferable skills.
 In my teaching I place great emphasis on student engagement with, and participation in, their learning.
 As far as is practicable I encourage students to undertake ‘hands-on’ learning, blending the theoretical, empirical and real-world aspects of their studies.